jrnold/r4ds-exercise-solutions/docs/relational-data.md

 ## Filtering Joins

+### Exercise 1 {.exercise}

-1. What does it mean for a flight to have a missing `tailnum`?
+> What does it mean for a flight to have a missing `tailnum`?
 What do the tail numbers that don’t have a matching record in planes have in common?
 (Hint: one variable explains ~90% of the problems.)

 American Airlines (AA) and Envoy Airlines (MQ) don't report tail numbers.